Do you know what makes a story great? I’ve just finished two books that have me seeing everything through the lens of Story.

 It’s this: You can’t write a good story without negative turns.
 Bad stuff happens in good stories.
 Characters have to grow and develop for a story to be meaningful, and they can only do that through conflict.
 Characters have to risk something to get the reward.
 There’s something to be said for optimism, but if you persistently deny conflict and fear risk, you can’t have a good story.

 I know some of you are in the middle of bad stories: you’ve told me in your emails and on your facebook pages.
 To those of you battling through a brutal season: it’s no wonder you’re feeling so down, too many successive negative events make a depressing story.
 In a well-crafted story, the high points are always preceded by low ones, because the bad stuff gives the good stuff its punch.
 I hope and pray your positive turn comes soon, very soon.

 I know some of you are coasting right now.
 To those of you who are gliding through life: there is no great story without risk.
 Figure out what you want, and go after it.
 Risk something.

 Are you satisfied with the story you’re living?

 I highly recommend A Million Miles in a Thousand Years: How I Learned to Live a Better Story as a general interest book.
 I give it 5 stars, (although be warned–Miller’s writing style has exasperated some of my linear-thinking friends).
-The paperback is only $6.40 on Amazon right now, or you can get the Kindle edition for $4.99.
 Start there.
 Then, if you want to read more about the concept of story, grab Robert McKee’s Story: Substance, Structure, Style and The Principles of Screenwriting.